Safeguarding and Wellbeing

 Promoting Positive Mental Health and Wellbeing

 At Ludlow CE School, we share a single vision of “Excellence Together”, where staff and students aim to make excellence a habit in all that we do.
 This vision is bound together with our Christian values of excellence, resilience and care.
 For our young people, and the adults in our school community, to be able to achieve this excellence, to enjoy success in their lives, we must support good mental health and emotional wellbeing in school, and enable them to develop the resilience and confidence to manage different situations.

 Our students need to feel happy and safe in school, and this starts with having a very clear expectation of how students should behave in school, how they relate to their peers, and the consistent way that we deal with peer issues and bullying.
 Our Behaviour for Learning and Anti-Bullying policies provide details of how we ensure positive behaviour and healthy relationships in school.

 We make sure our students feel confident in talking about their mental health and wellbeing, ensuring that they are well-informed about recognising the signs of anxiety or stress in themselves and their friends, and the support strategies they can use.
-Our tutor time activities, Healthy Lifestyles focus days at Key Stage 3, and Relationships and Sex Education sessions (RSE) at Key Stage 4, are key vehicles for teaching students about mental health and wellbeing.
+Our tutor time activities, Healthy Lifestyles focus days at Key Stage 3, and Relationships, Sex and Health Education sessions (RSHE) at Key Stage 4, are key vehicles for teaching students about mental health and wellbeing.